hlucey/third-party/cis3-broker.md

   <dd>Allows you to enable or disable a service instance.</dd>
 </dl>

-It's the service provider's responsibility to disable access to the service instance when the disable endpoint starts and to reenable that access when the enable endpoint is started.
+It's the service provider's responsibility to disable access to the service instance when the disable endpoint starts and to re-enable that access when the enable endpoint is started.
 {: note}

 ## Learn how to use the exported metadata to guide your broker development
 {: #use-metadata}

-The metadata you exported from the resource management console can be used as a guide for developing your own broker.
-Not all of the values you entered into the resource management console are required to provision a service.
+The metadata that you exported from the resource management console can be used as a guide for developing your own broker.
+Not all of the values you entered in the resource management console are required to provision a service.
 The metadata that you exported from the resource management console defines the minimal provisioning contract between your service and the {{site.data.keyword.Bluemix_notm}} platform.
 Your exported JSON provides the following values:

 ```
 {